Text by Jacobo García

-Ryoichi Kurokawa performed his celebrated show named Subassemblies, which premiered in Spain at L.E.V.
+Ryoichi Kurokawa performed his celebrated show, Subassemblies, which premiered in Spain at L.E.V.
 2019.
-Placed in the state of the art auditorium of La Laboral, the show delivered an intense journey through visual storytelling focused on how ruins are invaded by nature.
-The set foregoes the laws of physics and translates you to an eerie world of cacophony where a few things are what it seems.
+Placed in the state-of-the-art auditorium of La Laboral, the show delivered an intense journey through visual storytelling focused on how ruins are invaded by nature.
+The set foregoes the laws of physics and translates you into an eerie world of cacophony where a few things are what it seems.
 Feeling bathed in entropy, disoriented and overwhelmed by light and sound was a great starting point for the festival.

 Fasenuova is a band rooted in Asturias, with an abrasive sound between post-punk and electronics.
 They are known for their no-frills, no-compromise attitude.
 Not well-known outside Spain, their music effortlessly captures the anguish and anxiety of the post-industrial Asturias.
-The region enjoyed better times in the 60s and 70s, thanks to mining and industry.
+Thanks to mining and industry, the region enjoyed better times in the 60s and 70s.
 It has a long history of working-class movements, but it’s still struggling with economic recovery, unemployment and the flight of young Asturians to find work elsewhere.

 The Vortex program included a few VR sets from the 2020 Madrid edition, including two collaborations between Laurie Anderson and Hsin-Chien Huang.
-Both exhibits – “Bodiless” and “To The Moon” – use technology in the service of a narrative.
-Not as an end, but as an instrument to dazzle and engage the audience.
+Both exhibits – “Bodiless” and “To The Moon” – use technology to serve a narrative, not as an end but as an instrument to dazzle and engage the audience.